Maximizing Drift is Not Optimal for Solving OneMax

 We first show that $\kdrift \neq \kopt$.
 That is, we study the drift-maximizing and the time-minimizing variants of RLS, which we call \RLSdrift and \RLSopt in the following, and show that they are not identical.
 Interestingly, it suffices to regard $n=3$ for an example for which the two functions differ.
 The following table summarizes for $n=3$ the functions $\kdrift$, $\kopt$, and the expected remaining running times $\E[T_{\drift}(\ell)]$ and $\E[T_{\opt}(\ell)]$ for \RLSdrift and \RLSopt, respectively, when starting in a solution $x$ of fitness $\OM(x)=\ell$.
 In column $p^0(\ell)$ we list the probability that a random initial solution has fitness value $\ell$.
 Since uniform random initialization is used, $p^0(\ell)=\binom{n}{\ell}/2^n$.
 The last line provides the overall expected optimization time of both algorithms.
-Note that, by the law of total probability, $\E[T]=\sum_{i=0}^n{p^0(\ell) \E[T(\ell)]}$.
+Note that, by the law of total probability, where the ``+1''-term accounts for the evaluation of the initial solution.

-As we see from the last line, the overall expected running time of \RLSopt is 2.38 and thus strictly smaller than that of \RLSdrift, which is 2.75.
+As we see from the last line, the overall expected running time of \RLSopt is 3.375 and thus strictly smaller than that of \RLSdrift, which is 3.75.
 We briefly explain how the entries in this table are computed.

 \textbf{Computation of \RLSdrift.} We start our explanation with the computation of $\kdrift(n):[0..n-1] \to [0..n]$ and $\E[T_{\drift}(\ell)]$.
 The function $\kdrift$ was defined above to be the one that maps each fitness value to the number of bits that need to be flipped in order to maximize the expected progress in fitness value, i.e., $\kdrift(n,\ell)$ is defined to be the value of $k$ that maximizes the expression